Skip to content

 CAI> Provide mitigation strategies based on findings

-• name: Name of the agent (e.g., the name of one_tool_agent is 'CTF Agent')
+• name: Display name of the agent (e.g., 'Custom Pentester')

 • model: Which LLM to use, with optional model_settings to configure parameters like temperature, top_p, etc.